Table of Contents

 - Mandatory Work Activity Scheme

-- Universal Credit and Personal Independence Payment Regulations
+- Universal Credit Personal Independence Payment and Employment Support Allowance

 Lone Parent Benefits: Income Support and Jobseeker's Allowance